The Evolving Digital News Environment

 For years, news publishers have operated in this highly dysfunctional market which has precluded them from realising the fair returns for their content.
 Despite this, the industry has proved to be remarkably resilient with relatively few title closures in recent years, considering the severe headwinds faced by the industry.
 The government has recognised this imbalance and set up a Digital Markets Unit, within the CMA, with a remit to tackle the structural problems caused by the tech platforms and bring about real reform to promote genuine competition.

-One of the weapons in the DMU’s armoury will be the news media bargaining code which will recast the relationship between news publishers and the platforms by ensuring that the platforms are compelled to negotiate in good faith for use of news publisher content.
-This will be modelled on a similar scheme in Australia which has proved to be successful in driving more meaningful deals between platforms and publishers.
+One of the weapons in the DMU’s armoury is the news media bargaining code which can recast the relationship between news publishers and the platforms by ensuring that the platforms are compelled to negotiate in good faith for use of news publisher content.
+This was modelled on a similar scheme in Australia which has proved to be successful in driving more meaningful deals between platforms and publishers.

-The NMA welcomed the DCMS Committee’s recommendation in their report on the Sustainability of Local Journalism for government to lay out “clear and explicit provisions” for smaller local publishers to be remunerated fairly under the pro-competition regime in the Digital Markets, Competition and Consumers Bill.
+The NMA welcomed the DCMS Committee’s recommendation in their report on the Sustainability of Local Journalism for “clear and explicit provisions” for smaller local publishers to be remunerated fairly under the pro-competition regime.

 What action do we want to see?

-The NMA has also created a workable framework for a draft bargaining code through the medium of current legislation which can then be readily subsumed into the new regulatory regime for digital gatekeepers administered by the DMU, when legislation to empower the DMU is finally passed.
-Implementing the bargaining code will also allow the government to stay true to its promise of ensuring the “UK’s media and press sectors are able to flourish online.”
+The NMA has also created a workable framework for a draft bargaining code through the medium of current legislation which can then be readily subsumed into the new regulatory regime for digital gatekeepers administered by the DMU.

 Latest